arunabh-ramesh/GroupRide_/PLAN.md

-Yes.
-I can help you and your team shape this into something you can actually demo by the end of the hackathon.

-Below is a concrete plan you can follow.

----

-## 1. Define a tight MVP (what you will demo)

-Minimum viable product:
+# Minimum Viable Product (MVP)

 1. Users can:

-   * Join a “group” (ride / ski session) with friends.
+   * Join a "group" (ride/ski session) with friends
-   * Share their live location on a specific mountain.
+   * Share their live location on a specific mountain
-   * See all group members as dots on a trail map in near real time.
+   * See all group members as dots on a trail map in near real time

-2. Basic safety:
+2. App will:

-   * Show distance between you and a selected friend.
+   * Show distance between you and a selected friend
-   * Last-updated timestamp for each friend (so you know if someone dropped offline).
+   * Last-updated timestamp for each friend (so you know if someone dropped offline)

-If you have time later, add:
+If there is time later, add:

-* “Ping” feature (send a “regroup at X” marker).
+- "Ping" feature (send a "regroup at X" marker)
-* Simple SOS button that broadcasts “I need help” plus location to the group.
+- Simple SOS button that broadcasts "I need help" plus location to the group.

-Keep the first demo goal: one phone moves around (or via simulator), everyone else sees the marker move on the map.

----

-## 2. Core features broken down
+# Core Features

 1. **Authentication / sessions**

-   * Simple: Sign in with Google/Email (Firebase Auth) or even just “enter a nickname + group code.”
+   * Simple: Sign in with Google/Email (Firebase Auth) or even just "enter a nickname + group code"
-   * Groups/rooms: Users join a group via 4–6 letter code (e.g., “RIDE32”).
+   * Groups/rooms: Users join a group via 4–6 letter code (e.g., "RIDE32")

 2. **Location tracking**
    * Phone periodically sends:
       * `user_id`
       * `lat`, `lon`
       * `timestamp`
       * `sport` (bike/ski)
-   * Update interval: e.g., every 2–5 seconds while app is active; slower in background.
+   * Update interval: e.g., every 2–5 seconds while app is active; slower in background

 3. **Realtime map view**

-   * Map centered on the resort/mountain.
+   * Map centered on the resort/mountain
-   * Markers for each friend with name + time of last update.
+   * Markers for each friend with name + time of last update
-   * Tap a friend:

-     * Show distance and bearing (“420 m ahead, slightly left”).

 4. **Trail / mountain context**

-   * Base map: Mapbox / Google Maps.
+   * Base map: Mapbox / Google Maps
-   * Optionally: overlay trail data (from Trailforks or OpenStreetMap) if you have time.
+   * Optionally: overlay trail data (from Trailforks or OpenStreetMap) if time permits

 ---